-Reinstatement to Active Status.
-Graduate students who have been removed from active status for failing to meet academic standards may apply for reinstatement to a graduate program.
+Reactivation Process.
+Graduate students who have been removed from active status for failing to meet academic standards may apply for reactivation to a graduate program.
 When re-applying to the School of Education graduate program, it is the student's responsibility to demonstrate his or her ability to succeed in the graduate program.

-Graduate students who have been removed from active status for not making continuous progress (see Continuous Registration) must re-apply to the department for reinstatement into the graduate program and pay a reinstatement fee of \$105.00.
-Students seeking reactivation must register for EDUC560 Degree Reinstatement course for "0" credits.
+Graduate students who have been removed from active status for not making continuous progress (see Continuous Registration) must re-apply to the department for reactivation into the graduate program and pay a reactivation fee of \$500.
+Students seeking reactivation must register for EDUC560 Degree Reactivation course for "0" credits.